 I've now said all I care to say about the theory of short fiction.
 These rules that I've just listed, and many more that I haven't, have served the art form for millennia, since stories were first swapped around the primal campfire.
 They have withstood history, human fads and fashions, and even television (don't get me started), and they will survive far into the future, regardless of how technology may complicate the way stories are distributed from mind to mind.

-About truth Be significant.
+Be significant.
 The reason stories are important is because they're about what's important.
 That doesn't mean that all stories must be about love and death (although the finest stories are about one or the other and the finest of all are about both).
 But they must be about things that matter.
 The things that happen to your characters have to be important to the reader, because they're important to you, because they're things that matter in terms of the human condition.